jesuslop/typora-to-obsidian/README.md

 ```
 .callout[data-callout="cite"] {
-	--callout-icon: Quote;
 	background-color: var(--background-primary);
 }
 ```

 ## Labels

 In math expressions, labels (`\label{...}` latex commands) break Obsidian math expression parser.
 That unfortunately breaks the `label`,`tag`,`eqref` latex command associations.
 The script mitigation is to wholly remove `label`s, and only one `tag` command in an expression is taken into account and placed a the end of the expression.
-Users have to manually have to fix broken `eqref` mentions.
+Users have to manually fix broken `eqref` mentions.

 # Installing